Rules and Regulations

 1. Rules Acceptance.
 It is the sole responsibility of the participating angler (“Participant(s)”) to know and abide by the CCA STAR Rules as published and as amended during the Tournament.
 Participants agree to accept all CCA STAR Tournament Rules as amended during the Tournament and accept the decisions made by the STAR Committee as final.
 Participants who are not qualified or otherwise ineligible to participate will not be due a refund of their entry fee.

 1. Participation Qualifications.
-Only members (i) of the Coastal Conservation Association or its youth organization, the New Tide, during the participant’s participation in the Tournament and (ii) who register for the Tournament and (iii) have paid all fees associated with it will be qualified participants in the Tournament.
+Only members in good standing (i) of the Louisiana Coastal Conservation Association (“CCA LA”) or its youth organization, the New Tide, and (ii) who register for the Tournament, (iii) have paid all fees associated with it, and (iv) if over the age of 18, hold a Basic and Saltwater Fishing License will be qualified participants in the Tournament.
 Each Tournament participant, including youth anglers, is eligible to win only one prize per Tournament Year.
+The entire responsibility for valid member status and correctness of any official entry form rests solely on the participant.

 1. Employee and Certain Volunteers Ineligible.
-No employee of the Coastal Conservation Association, member of the Redfish Release Team, the STAR Committee, or members of their Immediate Family will be eligible to compete in the tagged redfish division for a prize.
+No salaried employee of the CCA LA, member of the Redfish Release Team, the STAR Committee, or members of their Immediate Family are eligible to compete in the tagged redfish division for a prize.
 These individuals and family members are eligible for all other divisions.

 1. Professional Fishing Guides Ineligible.
 Professional fishing guides licensed and permitted by Louisiana are not eligible to participate in the STAR Tournament except the Captains Division.
-(Note: Participants in the STAR Tournament may fish with a professional guide)
+(Note: Participants in the STAR Tournament may fish with a professional guide, and the nominal sharing of expenses by participants is not considered being a guide or operating a boat for compensation.)

 1. Others Ineligible.
-These individuals are disqualified from the CCA STAR Tournament: (1) any participant, and their immediate family, once disqualified in any CCA STAR will be ineligible to participate in the Tournament; (2) any participant, and their Immediate Family of any participant, who previously refused a polygraph test as required by the CCA STAR Rules; (3) any participant and their Immediate Family of any participant who previously failed a polygraph test in any CCA STAR will be ineligible to participate in the Tournament; (4) any participant, cited by officers for violating State or Federal fishing regulations related to any fish weighed; and (5) any participant, and their Immediate Family and any conspirators or accomplices, who makes or made a false representation, or otherwise cheats or cheated, to win any prize awarded in the STAR Tournament.
+These individuals are disqualified from the CCA STAR Tournament: (1) any participant, and their immediate family, once disqualified in any CCA STAR; (2) any participant, and their Immediate Family of any participant, who previously refused a polygraph test as required by the CCA STAR Rules; (3) any participant and their Immediate Family of any participant who previously failed a polygraph test in any CCA STAR; (4) any participant, cited by officers for violating state or federal fishing regulations related to any fish weighed; (5) any participant, and their Immediate Family and any conspirators or accomplices, who makes or made a false representation, or otherwise cheats or cheated, to win any prize; and (6) any person who at any time has been charged or convicted under La.
+R.S.
+14:214 “Fishing or hunting contest fraud.”
 Whether a participant cheats, is a conspirator or is an accomplice is to be decided by the STAR Committee, in its sole discretion, and such decision will be final.

 1. Legal and Regulatory Compliance.
-Participants and fish must comply with the current rules and regulations of the State of Louisiana governing the recreational harvest of fish, as well as federal regulations and how they apply to Louisiana anglers set forth by NOAA and the Gulf Council. **Subject to change based on decisions made by the Gulf Council and STAR Tournament Committee.
+Participants and fish must comply with the current federal rules and regulations and those of the State of Louisiana governing the recreational harvest of fish, as well as the regulations that apply to Louisiana anglers set forth by NOAA and the Gulf Council. **Subject to change based on decisions made by the Gulf Council and STAR Tournament Committee.

 1. Fishing Method.
-Fish entered into the competition for prizes must have been caught and landed by the participant on a conventional rod, hook, and line exclusively.
+Except in the Fly-Fishing Division, fish entered into the competition for prizes must have been caught and landed by the participant on a conventional rod, hook, and line exclusively.
 While trolling, drifting, or still fishing, a rod secured in a rod holder may hook a fish; however, the angler who first receives the rod from the holder must continually fight and land the fish without assistance from any other person.
 Deckhand or any other angler assistance is limited solely to leadering, gaffing, netting, or tail-roping the fish caught by the participating angler.
 Disabling or subduing a fish before it is landed is prohibited.

 1. Tournament Boundaries.
-Boundaries are the State of Louisiana’s territorial waters, including Louisiana’s common and shared boundary waters with Texas and Mississippi as defined by Louisiana law, the Louisiana Department of Wildlife and Fisheries, and the extension of Louisiana borders seaward 200 miles.
+Boundaries are the State of Louisiana’s territorial waters south of Louisiana's saltwater/freshwater line as defined by the Louisiana Department of Wildlife and Fisheries that extends easterly from the Texas state line all the way to the Mississippi state line, including Louisiana’s common and shared boundary waters with Texas and Mississippi as defined by Louisiana law, the Louisiana Department of Wildlife and Fisheries, and the extension of Louisiana borders seaward 200 miles.
 (See special rules for speckled trout.)
 Offshore Divisions (Mangrove Snapper, Red Snapper, Cobia, and Tuna) boundaries extend from the MS/Louisiana State line to the Louisiana/Texas state line.
 Any fish taken outside Tournament boundaries from private impoundments or other waters not legally open to recreational fishing or accessible to the public will not be eligible for entry.
 The location where the fish is caught determines which division or region it is entered, not the weigh-in location.
 Designation of division or region must be entered at the time of weigh-in.

-1. No Transfers.
+1. No Transfers of Fish.
 No transfer of fish among Tournament participants will be allowed.
 A fish weighed by an individual must have been caught by the same individual.

 1. Eligible Fish.
 Fish eligible for the Tournament are speckled trout, red snapper, mangrove snapper, cobia, sheepshead, yellowfin tuna, and tagged redfish.
-Minimum entry requirements are: 38 inches for cobia, 20 inches for speckled trout division (Louisiana), 14 inches for all species entered in youth, fly, kayak, and bank divisions, 14 inches for mangrove snapper, and 16 inches for Red Snapper.
-If a Participant weighs more than one fish in a single division, only the heaviest fish will be eligible, and the other fish will be removed from that division’s leaderboard, and the fish will be deemed ineligible.
+If a Participant weighs more than one fish in a single division, only the heaviest fish will be eligible, the other fish will be removed from that division’s leaderboard, and will be deemed ineligible.
 Additionally, the lesser weight fish cannot be used in or transferred to any other division, and the Participant must choose which division to enter the fish at the time of weigh in.

 2. Singular Prize.
 Participants will be eligible to win only one prize in this Tournament.
 The STAR Committee will designate the prize (or its equivalent) in each division.
 All decisions of the STAR Committee are final and not subject to appeal.